CoalTrain1618/MP_3_Xpenso/documentation/testing/accessibility_testing.md

 ### Points

-- Whilst running accessibility tests, one alert persisted across all pages.
+- Whilst running accessibility tests, one alert persisted across most pages.
 This alert existed because both the dashboard nav link and the XpensoLog logo navigate users back to the dashboard.
 This is intentional: when the nav links collapse, the user can still click the logo to return to the dashboard.
+You will notice this on all pages except the login and signup pages, where the logo is not a link.

 <details>
 <summary><strong>login.html</strong></summary>